6.2 Genetic Variation

 Overview of Human Genetic Variation

-No two human individuals are genetically identical unless they are (identical) twins.
-Between any two people, differs, on average, at about one in one thousand nucleotide base pairs.
+No two human individuals are genetically identical unless they are monozygotic (identical) twins.
+Between any two people, DNA differs, on average, at about one in one thousand nucleotide base pairs.
 We each have a total of about three billion base pairs, so any two people differ by an average of about three million base pairs.
 That may sound like a lot, but it’s only 0.1% of our total genetic makeup.
 This means that two people chosen at random are likely to be 99.9 per cent identical genetically, no matter where in the world they come from.

 At an individual level, most human genetic variation is not very important biologically, because it has no apparent adaptive significance.
 It neither enhances nor detracts from individual fitness.
-Only a small percentage of DNA variations actually occur in coding regions of DNA — which are sequences that are translated into — or in regulatory regions, which are sequences that control gene expression.
-Differences that occur in other regions of DNA have no impact on .
+Only a small percentage of DNA variations actually occur in coding regions of DNA — which are sequences that are translated into proteins — or in regulatory regions, which are sequences that control gene expression.
+Differences that occur in other regions of DNA have no impact on phenotype.
 Even variations in coding regions of DNA may or may not affect phenotype.
-Some DNA variations may alter the sequence of a protein, but not affect how the protein functions.
+Some DNA variations may alter the amino acid sequence of a protein, but not affect how the protein functions.
 Other DNA variations do not even change the amino acid sequence of the encoded protein.

 At a population level, genetic variation is crucial if evolution is to occur.
 Genetically-based differences in fitness among individuals are the key to evolution by natural selection.
-Without genetic variation within populations, there can be no differential fitness by genotype, and cannot occur.
+Without genetic variation within populations, there can be no differential fitness by genotype, and natural selection cannot occur.

 Patterns of Human Genetic Variation

 Data comparing DNA sequences from around the world show that only about ten per cent of our total genetic variation occurs between people from different continents, like the American tourists and African Maasai pictured in Figure 6.1.1.
 The other 90 per cent of genetic variation occurs between people within continental populations, such as between North Americans or between Africans.
-Within any human population, many genes have two or more normal that contribute to genetic differences among individuals.
-The case in which a gene has two or more alleles in a population at frequencies greater than one per cent is called a .
-A (SNP) involves variation in just one nucleotide in a DNA sequence.
+Within any human population, many genes have two or more normal alleles that contribute to genetic differences among individuals.
+The case in which a gene has two or more alleles in a population at frequencies greater than one per cent is called a polymorphism.
+A single nucleotide polymorphism (SNP) involves variation in just one nucleotide in a DNA sequence.
 SNPs account for most of our genetic differences.
-Other types of variations (such as deletions and insertions of in DNA sequences) account for a much smaller proportion of our overall genetic variation.
+Other types of variations (such as deletions and insertions of nucleotides in DNA sequences) account for a much smaller proportion of our overall genetic variation.

-Different populations may have different frequencies for polymorphic genes.
+Different populations may have different allele frequencies for polymorphic genes.
 However, the distribution of allele frequencies in different populations around the world tends not to be discrete or distinct.
-Instead, the pattern is more often one of gradual geographic variations, or , in allele frequencies.
+Instead, the pattern is more often one of gradual geographic variations, or clines, in allele frequencies.
 You can see an example of a clinal distribution of allele frequencies in the map (Figure 6.2.2) below.
 Clinal distributions like this may be a reflection of natural selection pressures varying continuously over geographic space, or they may reflect a combination of genetic drift and gene flow of neutral alleles.

 Example of clines in allele frequencies